SHARE THE ARTICLE ON

 For research managers from organizations of all types, productivity reports are important in making sure that your interviewer team is doing their best.
-Productivity reports use built-in stats like average call per hour, average length of call, idle time, and others.
+Productivity reports use built-in stats like average calls per hour, average length of calls, idle time, and others.
 This can also be customizable based on disposition codes to further refine the report.

 Connecting interviewers to respondents as fast as possible is essentially the bottom line of driving productivity for call centers conducting surveys.
 The Voxco Dialer actually works dynamically with the rhythm of your call center, with features like predictive dialing to continually adjust the pacing of calls to match forecasted interviewer availability.

 In cases where interviewers are not necessarily required, the solution is using an Interactive Voice Response (IVR) Survey System.
 It gives research managers an easy and cost-effective way to deliver self-completion surveys and automated messages to a broad audience.
 In survey mode, respondents can answer questions any time they want through a touch-tone interaction on the phone.

 A significant and uncompromising phone survey’s best practice is obtaining consent and informing participants.

 Always inform the participants about the survey in detail.
 Be sure to inform them about the purpose of the survey, the organization/individual calling, the option to keep identity confidential, and the duration of the survey.

 Follow the survey protocol to obtain verbal consent in a clear and short phrase, for example, “Yes, I agree.”